kielczykowski/TweetsSentimentAnalysis/src/code.md

-# Aspect Based Sentiment Analysis - code
+# TweetsSentimentAnalysis - code requirements

-## Requirements and usage
+## Requirements

 All scripts requirements should be placed in `requirements.txt` file.
 All dependencies can be installed using the following command: